 I used this as a base and used this for the loading animation.
-Source: over 1 year ago
+Source: about 2 years ago

 Tailwind CSS - A utility-first CSS framework for rapidly building custom user interfaces.